 Most people agree that doing 2 things at once isn’t really effective.
 But a lot of times, it might be inevitable.
 That’s where concurrent task scheduling comes into play.
 Think of it as a better way to multitask.

 Concurrent task scheduling is the name for scheduling 2 work tasks at the same time period.
-But as opposed to multitasking, it doesn’t require team members to focus on many things at once.
-Efforts and utilizations can be adjusted in the process.
+Basically overlapping or simultaneous tasks.

-There’s many reasons for this kind of scheduling.
+There’s many reasons why project managers resort to this kind of scheduling.

 Because simultaneous work tasks won’t be disappearing anytime soon, it might be helpful to have some tips for project managers tasked with this kind of planning.
-When you schedule tasks concurrently remember to:
+If you got work that overlaps remember to:

 When dealing with a hectic schedule of various, simultaneous tasks, the first thing you need to do is make a list of everything that needs to get done.
 Once you have them all compiled you can sort them into timeframes and assign your team to them.